 The Bowling Center, Bldg.
-411 on the Fort Myer portion of the joint base, offers tournament, adult and youth league play, and affordable open bowling.
-Newly renovated, with 20 lanes equipped with the state-ofthe-art "vector plus" scoring system, "glow" bowling and the Strike Zone Snack Bar, the center is also available for bowling parties at attractive rates.

-Further, the center has amusement rooms, shoe and locker rentals and a pro shop.
-It is at 224 McNair Rd.
-The Bowling Center is one of several DFMWR facilities which have opened its doors to all federal employees.
+411 at 224 McNair Road on the Fort Myer portion of the joint base, offers tournament, adult and youth league play, and affordable open bowling.
+Equipped with 20 lanes and a "vector plus" scoring system, "glow" bowling and the Strike Zone Snack Bar which offers wonderful breakfast, lunch and dinner and beverage options at affordable prices.
+The center is also available for bowling parties and private events at attractive rates on a reservation basis.
+Further, the center has an arcade amusement room, shoe and locker rentals and a pro shop.

-It is open Monday-Thursday from 7 a.m. to 10 p.m., Friday from 7 a.m. to midnight, Saturday from 10 a.m. to midnight, and Sunday and holidays, from noon to 6 p.m.
-Call 703-528-4766 and visit www. jbmhhmwr.com for more information.
+It is open Mondays 7 a.m.-7 p.m., Tues-Fridays 7-9 p.m.
+Call 703-528-4766/4767 and visit https://jbmhh.armymwr.com/ for more information.